Putk1/Putk1/README.md

 # Hi, I'm Petrus 👋

-I'm a first year Computer Science student still figuring what to specialize in.
+I'm a first year Computer Science student with plans to specialize in AI.

 Skills:
 - Experienced in Python, one project was building a functional minesweeper game
-- Docker containers and their use
+- Virtualization, e.g. Docker
 - Basics of digital fabrication

 Currently I'm working on: